lisongxu/CSCE156-Lab-DB-Query2/README.md

 3. Execute the modified MySQL code, which takes some time to create all the tables and insert all the data.

-4. Please write select statements to find the information asked in the lab questions on Canvas.
+4. Please write join select statements to find the information asked in the lab questions on Canvas.

 ## 3. Answer the lab questions on Canvas